osrs-tracker/osrs-tracker-aws/README.md

 - `osrs-tracker_process-items`

-This function fetches all OSRS item categories, splits them up into pages, and pushes them to a SQS queue where they will wait to be processed.
+This function fetches all OSRS items for the provided item pages, and upserts them in MongoDB.

 - `osrs-tracker_queue-players`